October 26, 2022

 This is the book that used to be known by the title al-Surāh (The Night-Travelers).
 Its first chapter is on permissibility [of music], and is the work of Ishaq without a doubt.

-From al-Fihrist of (Ibn) al-Nadim
+From the Fihrist of (Ibn) al-Nadim